Skip to main content

 Tablets: 5 mg (1 tablet) by mouth twice daily

 Your Xeljanz dosage may need to be adjusted in certain situations.
-If you have kidney problems, liver problems, or low white blood cell counts, you may need a lower dosage.
+If you have kidney problems, liver problems, or low blood cell counts, you may need a lower dosage.
 If you take certain medications that interact with Xeljanz, you might also need a lower Xeljanz dosage.

-People with kidney problems
+Xeljanz dosage for people with kidney problems

-If you have moderate or severe kidney problems, your dose of Xeljanz or Xeljanz XR may be reduced by about half.
+If you have moderate or severe kidney problems, your daily dose of Xeljanz or Xeljanz XR may be reduced by about half.

-People with liver problems
+Xeljanz dosage for people with liver problems

 If you have moderate liver problems, your dosage may be reduced by about half, similar to what’s discussed above for people with kidney problems.
 If you have severe liver problems, you shouldn’t take Xeljanz.

-People taking certain medications that interact with Xeljanz
+Xeljanz dosage for people taking certain medications that interact with Xeljanz

-Several medications interact with Xeljanz.
 In some cases, this could mean that you need to take a lower Xeljanz dosage.
-Examples of medications that have this interaction include oral azole antifungals, such as fluconazole, and macrolide antibiotics, such as clarithromycin.
+Examples of medications that have this interaction include oral azole antifungals, such as fluconazole (Diflucan), and macrolide antibiotics, such as clarithromycin (Bixain XL).

-Similar to kidney or liver problems, it’s recommended to lower the Xeljanz dosage by about half when these interactions happen.
+As with kidney or liver problems, it’s recommended to lower the Xeljanz dosage by about half when these interactions happen.
 Your prescriber may also suggest a different medication to avoid the interaction.
 Make sure to show your medical care team and pharmacist a current medication list so they can screen for possible interactions.

-People with low white blood cell counts
+Xeljanz dosage for people with low blood cell counts

 Current Xeljanz dosage